bolrog/d2dx/README.md

 D2DX is free software, but if you enjoy the project and want to buy me a coffee, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).

 ## Recent release history

+### 0.99.519
+  - Unlock FPS in menus.
+(Known issue: char select screen animates too fast)
+  - Add experimental "sleep fix" to reduce microstutter in-game.
+Can be enabled with -dxtestsleepfix.
+    Let me know if you notice any improvements to overall smoothness in-game, or any problems!

 ### 0.99.518b
   - Fix size of window being larger than desktop area with -dxscaleN.